 Queen of Hoxton

 Go East for the annual summer oasis created on this Shoreditch roof terrace.
-This year’s theme is ‘Lost Vegas’, complete with a wedding chapel, themed cocktails and half of London’s cool kids.
+This year the roof will be transformed into the secret den of the Luchadores (lady wrestlers), taking inspiration from the sun-drenched streets of San Christabel in Mexico.
 Go early to avoid the queues…

 Dreaming of a drink by the sea?
 Southbank Centre’s bustling outdoor spaces by the Thames are the next best thing – and there’s even a beach pop-up come summer!
 Drinks on the Queen Elizabeth Hall Roof Garden come with a serving of show-stopping London skyline, while the Riverside Terrace is as buzzy by day as by night.